machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-flex.rst

 robot.
 The robot used in the demo video is a UR5, but a similar program can be created on any other robot.

-The idea of the program is to pick 5 parts and drop these off side by side.
-After 5 cylinders are picked the program stops and a pop-up appears.
+The idea of the program is to pick five parts and drop them off side by side.
+After five cylinders have been picked, the program stops and a pop-up appears.
 After the parts are taken away the program starts all over again.